DigitallyRefined/android-ip-camera/README.md

 To generate a new self-signed certificate, clear the app settings and restart or clone this repo and run `./scripts/generate-certificate.sh` then use the certificate `personal_certificate.p12` file it generates.

-## 🤖 AI generated code disclaimer

-Some of the code in this repository may be generated with the assistance of AI tools.
-All changes are reviewed and tested on a real device with a human in the loop before being released.

 ## 🛂 Permissions

 The app uses the following permissions to function: